jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Snaps Install

 To install and configure snaps, reference chapter 3.
-To show these packages are installed take a screenshot of the output of the command: ```sudo snap --list```.
+To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
 Install these packages via Snap on Ubuntu 18.04 desktop:

 1) Android Studio
 1) Blender